Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Performance Insights

-- The Longhorns' +538 scoring differential (outscoring opponents by 15.8 points per game) is a result of scoring 73.3 points per game (47th in college basketball) while allowing 57.5 per outing (31st in college basketball).
+- The Longhorns average 73.3 points per game (47th in college basketball) while giving up 57.5 per outing (31st in college basketball).
+They have a +538 scoring differential overall and outscore opponents by 15.8 points per game.

-- Texas is tallying 72.3 points per game this season in conference action, which is 1 fewer points per game than its season average (73.3).
+- Texas' offense has been less productive in Big 12 matchups this season, tallying 72.3 points per contest, compared to its overall average of 73.3 PPG.

-- Offensively, the Longhorns have fared better at home this season, scoring 78.7 points per game, compared to 71.9 per game on the road.
+- Offensively, the Longhorns have performed better when playing at home this season, averaging 78.7 points per game, compared to 71.9 per game on the road.

-- The Longhorns have seen a downturn in scoring recently, racking up 66.1 points per game in their last 10 contests, 7.2 points fewer than the 73.3 they've scored this year.
+- The Longhorns have been racking up 66.1 points per contest in their last 10 times on the court, an average that's significantly lower than the 73.3 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.